facebookresearch/stopes/README.md

 pip for the install to work.
 We recommend that you first upgrade pip:
 `python -m pip install --upgrade pip`

-You can install stopes with pip:
-`pip install -e '.[dev,mono,mining]'`

-You can choose what to install.
-If you are only interested in `mining`, you do not need to install `dev`, and `mono`.

 The mining pipeline relies on fairseq to run LASER encoders, pip cannot install fairseq currently, so you will have to do this manually.
 Check the [fairseq](https://github.com/facebookresearch/fairseq) repo for up to date instructions and requirements:
 ```
 git clone https://github.com/pytorch/fairseq
 cd fairseq
 pip install --editable ./
 ```

+You can install stopes with pip:
+`pip install -e '.[dev,mono,mining]'`

+You can choose what to install.
+If you are only interested in `mining`, you do not need to install `dev`, and `mono`.

+Currently `fairseq` and `stopes` require different version of hydra, so `pip` might output some warnings.

 If you plan to train a lot of NMT model you will also want to setup apex to get a faster training.
 ```